 Many of you know me and some of you don’t.
-My name is Leah Dyck and I decided to offer a free delivery service to residences of local, low-income families residing in large apartment buildings and townhouse complexes.
+My name is Leah Dyck and throughout the summer of 2021, I provided a free fresh food delivery service to low-income families living in Barrie, Ontario.

-To relieve poverty by operating a food delivery service to the residences of local, low-income families living in cooperative apartment buildings and townhouse complexes.
+To relieve poverty by operating a free food delivery service to the residences of local, low-income families.

-To relieve poverty by breaking down every single barrier preventing low-income families from receiving enough food for the month.
+To relieve poverty by breaking down every single barrier preventing low-income families from receiving enough food to eat three meals a day.